-Term Definition Change in Circumstance Something that happens to a person which may impact his or her Medicaid eligibility, enrollment, share of cost or premium amount, or ability to be contacted or receive mail.
-Report A person notifies the Agency of a change in circumstance.
+Term Definition Something that happens to a person which may impact his or her Medicaid eligibility, enrollment, share of cost or premium amount, or ability to be contacted or receive mail. l · A person notifies the Agency of a change in circumstance.

 The type of proof needed depends on the type of change.
-See MA1502 for types of changes and proof needed.
+See $\underline{\mathsf{MA1502}}$ for types of changes and proof needed.

 In general, changes must be reported as soon as the future event becomes known.
 However, there are different timeframes for some changes.
-See $\underline{\text{MA1502}}$ for types of changes and timeframe requirements.
+See MA1502 for types of changes and timeframe requirements.